Home

 Pet Clinics and Supplies offered at Portland Animal Welfare Team

-Provides veterinary health care clinics and access to a pet supply bank.
-Households can access the pet supply bank monthly.
-Maximum of two pets per household will be seen.
-Services include: - Basic health exams - Vaccines - Flea and de-worming treatments - Discounted animal licensing - Pet supplies Accepts donations of new and gently used pet supplies such as toys, cat litter, pet medication (see website for a list of accepted medication), flea prevention, vaccines (unexpired), clinic supplies, dewormer, prescription, and regular cat and dog food within one year of expiration.
-Food may be opened but must be in its original container.
+Provides veterinary health care clinics by appointment and access to a pet supply bank.
+Households can access the pet supply bank monthly without appointments or pre-qualification.
+Veterinary care is offered by appointments or walk-in pre-scheduled drop-in clinic dates.
+Dates of drop-in clinics are available on website and phone voicemail.
+Information can also be provided in person during regular hours.
+Does not offer emergency, urgent, or walk-in veterinary care outside of pre-scheduled drop-in clinic dates.
+At veterinary clinics, maximum of two pets per household will be seen.
+Services include: - Basic health exams. - Vaccines. - Flea and de-worming treatments. - Pet supplies. - Discounted animal licensing.
+Accepts donations of new and gently used pet supplies and some medications.
+Check website for specific donation requirements.
 Cannot accept: Any food past one year of expiration, CBD treats or supplements, retractable leashes, shock collars, electric collars, or prong collars.
 Volunteer opportunities are available.

 1718 Northeast 82nd Avenue, Portland, OR 97220